Wealth-seni/Predicting-Health-Insurance-Charges/README.md

-# Predicting-Health-Insurance-Charges
+# Predicting Health Insurance Charges

+## Overview
-A Data Science and Machine Learning Project involving the Transformation and Analysis of historic health insurance data to Build, Train and Evaluate Models that predict Insurance charges based on biodata provided
+This project is a Data Science and Machine Learning endeavor involving the transformation and analysis of historic health insurance data.
+The goal is to build, train, and evaluate models that predict insurance charges based on provided biodata.

-# Dataset
+## Dataset
 The dataset used for this project is sourced from Kaggle.
 It includes the following features:
-Age: Age of the insured individual
+- Age: Age of the insured individual
-Sex: Gender of the insured (male/female)
+- Sex: Gender of the insured (male/female)
-BMI: Body mass index of the insured
+- BMI: Body mass index of the insured
-Chidren: Number of children covered under the policy
+- Children: Number of children covered under the policy
-Smoker: Smoking status of the insured (yes/no)
+- Smoker: Smoking status of the insured (yes/no)
-Claim_Amount: The amount insured
+- Claim_Amount: The insured amount
-Past_consultations: Number of consultations made regards health so far
+- Past_consultations: Number of health consultations
-Num_of_steps: Number of Steps taken
+- Num_of_steps: Number of steps taken
-Hospital_expenditure: Amount spent on hospital bills
+- Hospital_expenditure: Amount spent on hospital bills
-Number_of_past_hospitalizations: Number of times insured has been prevously hospitalised
+- Number_of_past_hospitalizations: Previous hospitalizations
-Anual_Salary: Amount of salary earned in a year
+- Annual_Salary: Annual salary earned
-Region of the insured (northeast, northwest, southeast, southwest)
+- Region: Region of the insured (northeast, northwest, southeast, southwest)

-# EDA Tools
+## EDA Tools
-Pandas
+- Pandas
-Numpy
+- Numpy
-Seaborn
+- Seaborn
-Matplotlib
+- Matplotlib

-# Data preprocessing and Model building tools
+## Data Preprocessing and Model Building Tools
-Scikit-learn
+- Scikit-learn
-XGBoost
+- XGBoost

-# Models used
+## Models Used
-Linear Regression
+- Linear Regression
-Random Forest
+- Random Forest
-XGBoost
+- XGBoost

-# Metrics of Performannce Evaluation
+## Metrics of Performance Evaluation
-R2Score
-MSE
+- R2 Score
+- Mean Squared Error (MSE)
-Comparism of individual and ensemble models
+- Comparison of individual and ensemble models

-# Model selected
+## Model Selected
 Ensemble of:
-Linear Regression: Basic model to establish a baseline prediction XGBoost (Extreme Gradient Boosting): Boosted tree algorithm known for its efficiency and accuracy in complex datasets
+- Linear Regression: Basic model to establish a baseline prediction
+- XGBoost (Extreme Gradient Boosting): Boosted tree algorithm known for its efficiency and accuracy in complex datasets